Pelosi announces vote to limit Trump's war powers on Iran

 Democrats and some Republican lawmakers said Wednesday that they also found the administration's briefing lacking.

-"I had hoped and expected to receive more information outlining the legal factual and moral justification for the attack and left somewhat unsatisfied on that front," Sen. Mike Lee, R-Utah, said, adding that "it was probably the worst briefing I've seen at least on a military issue in the nine years I've served in the United States."
+"I had hoped and expected to receive more information outlining the legal, factual and moral justification for the attack and left somewhat unsatisfied on that front," Sen. Mike Lee, R-Utah, said, adding that "it was probably the worst briefing I've seen, at least on a military issue, in the nine years I've served in the United States Senate."

-Lee said he would be voting for a Senate war powers resolution sponsored Sen. Tim Kaine, D-Va., which is similar to the House measure.
+Lee said he would vote for a war powers resolution sponsored Sen. Tim Kaine, D-Va., which is similar to the House measure.
 "That briefing changed my mind," he said.

-Sen. Rand Paul, R-Ky., who was standing alongside Lee, agreed, adding, "Today, this is Sen. Lee and I saying, we are not abdicating our duty."
+Sen. Rand Paul, R-Ky., who was standing alongside Lee, agreed, saying, "Today, this is Senator Lee and I saying we are not abdicating our duty."

-The House resolution says the president is required by law "to consult with Congress 'in every possible instance' before introducing United States armed forces into hostilities" unless there's an imminent threat against the United States or U.S. forces in the region.
+The House resolution says the president is required by law "to consult with Congress 'in every possible instance' before introducing United States armed forces into hostilities" unless there's an imminent threat against the United States or U.S. forces.

-Pelosi indicated she could bring up two other bills limiting the president’s war powers.
-One by Rep. Barbara Lee, D-Calif., would repeal the 2002 Iraq War authorization and another by Rep. Ro Khanna, D-Calif., that would block funding for an unauthorized U.S. war with Iran.
+Pelosi indicated that she could bring up two other bills to limit the president's war powers.
+One, by Rep. Barbara Lee, D-Calif., would repeal the 2002 Iraq War authorization and another, by Rep. Ro Khanna, D-Calif., would block funding for an unauthorized U.S. war with Iran.

-Iran's retaliatory missile attack thrust the path forward on the war powers resolution into "uncertainty,” Foreign Affairs Committee Chairman Eliot Engel, D-N.Y., said earlier Wednesday, with some Democratic members raising concerns about restricting the president right after the United States was attacked.
+Iran's retaliatory missile attack thrust the path forward on the war powers resolution into "uncertainty," Rep. Eliot Engel, D-N.Y., chairman of the Foreign Affairs Committee, said earlier Wednesday, with some Democratic members raising concerns about restricting the president right after the United States was attacked.

 The war powers resolution appears to have satisfied the concerns of some moderate Democrats who had expressed reservations about moving too fast.

-"I'm not prepared to endorse a particular resolution right now," Rep. Tom Malinowski, a moderate freshman from New Jersey, said Wednesday morning following the attacks by Iran.
-“A number of us have been talking about the best way to frame this.
-It has to take into account what happened last night; it has to take into account where we are right now.”
+"I'm not prepared to endorse a particular resolution right now," Rep. Tom Malinowski, a moderate freshman from New Jersey, said Wednesday morning.
+"A number of us have been talking about the best way to frame this.
+It has to take into account what happened last night.
+It has to take into account where we are right now."

-In his remarks at the White House Wednesday, Trump continued to make his case against Iran and defended his killing of Soleimani, calling the Iranian general the “world’s top terrorist.”
-He warned that the U.S. was developing “many hypersonic missiles” to counter Iran should it seek to obtain a nuclear weapon and continue its state-sponsored terrorism.
+In his remarks Wednesday, Trump continued to make his case against Iran and defended the killing of Soleimani, calling him the "world's top terrorist."
+He warned that the United States was developing "many hypersonic missiles" to counter Iran should it seek to obtain a nuclear weapon and continue its state-sponsored terrorism.

 "The civilized world must send a clear and unified message to the Iranian regime: Your campaign of terror, murder, mayhem will not be tolerated any longer," Trump said.
 "It will not be allowed to go forward."